orbisgis/geoclimate/README.md

         }

 ```
-The next script compute all geoindicators needed by the TEB model (http://www.umr-cnrm.fr/spip.php?article199).
+The next script computes all geoindicators needed by the TEB model (http://www.umr-cnrm.fr/spip.php?article199).
 To run it the user must set a place name and a connexion to a spatial database (H2GIS or PostGIS).
 As described above, the script extract the OSM data and transform it to a set of GIS layers requiered by the Geoclimate chain.
 Then a set of algorithms are excecuted to compute, the 3 geounits (building, block and RSU).
 For each geounits geographical parameters like density, form, compacity, distance, sky view factor are computed.

 ```groovy
         String directory =".../geoclimate_chain"